sueddeutsche/editron/README.md

 ## Breaking Changes

+`07/2020` with `v8` editron is written using typescript.
+Due to module-syntax, some exports have changed, mainly:

+- The EVENTS-object in services is now exported separately and not on its object `import { EVENTS } from "./DataService`
+- The `main`-module now exports all helpers separately and the controller is exported as default.
+- All components are exported individually, having no default in `src/components/index.ts`
+- dependency _mitt_ has been replaced by _nanoevents_
+- test-runner _ava_ has been replaced by _mocha_

+Additionally all source files have been moved to `src`-folder, which must be adjusted in the imports

 `11/2019` with `v7` editron has been updated to mithril@2, json-schema-library@4, mithril-material-forms@3. and all editors have new required method `setActive(boolean)` to enable or disabled editor input-interaction.
 Please refer to each library version for Breaking Changes.
 In short:

 - _mithril-material-forms_ has a consistent api for forms.
 Any callbacks have changes to lowercase mithril-style e.g. `onclick` or `onchange` (button, checkbox, input are affected)